One of the top complaints of educators is, “I don’t have enough time!”

 If someone offers you help, it is ok to take it.
 If you don’t have people knocking on your door, reach out to the PTO or other trusted parents to see if you can find some volunteers.

 Sometimes having a schedule makes it easier to complete specific tasks.
 Think about a task you loathe doing and try assigning a day of the week to tackle it.
 For me, grading is never fun.
 Therefore, Tuesdays are “grading day” for me.
 I put any extra time I have on Tuesdays toward accomplishing my grading goals.

-5. Take half your lunch: Many of us already use our lunch time for working, however, I made a rule for myself to take the 30 minutes and interact with my co-workers in the teacher’s lunch room.
-This act has many benefits, including a break from the chaos and builds relationships, however, when I am really pressed for time, I eat at my desk and use the other half of my lunch to do whatever task was so pressing.
-It makes my afternoon go great to know I used my time wisely and still took half of my lunch to sit down and just chill.
+I believe it’s important to interact with my co-workers during lunch to take a break from the chaos of the art room and build relationships.
+However, when I am really pressed for time, I eat at my desk for half the time and use the other half of my lunch to do pressing tasks.
+I like knowing I used my time wisely and still took a short break to chill out.

 So, why on earth would I take all of this effort to save minutes here and there throughout the school day?
 The answer is 3:40 pm, the magic time.
 My goal every day is to leave at the end of my contracted day, which in my district is 3:40, without sacrificing the quality of my work.
 I want that work/home balance.
 I want to be able to run errands, hang out with my family, exercise, watch my favorite shows and have, well, a life outside of school.

 I can’t do all of that if I am staying at school until five or six o’clock every night.
 It’s impossible.
 Instead, I stay focused at school and use every minute to the fullest.
 In this way, I can teach at two schools, facilitate the art department for my district, write about my experiences here, and still stay happy and healthy on most days!